0xKolten/hacking-stellar-python-edition/3-assets.md

 For the official documentation on assets - [go here](https://www.stellar.org/developers/guides/concepts/assets.html).

 One unique feature of the Stellar network is that it can be used to trade, hold, and transfer any type of asset.
-If you can tokenize it or represent it as a number in a database, it can be issued as credit and used on Stellar (e.g. dollars, cryptocurrencies, security tokens, etc.).
+If you can represent it as a number in a database, it can be issued as a token and used on Stellar (e.g. dollars, cryptocurrencies, security tokens, etc.).

 All assets on Stellar have an **asset code** (e.g. USD) and an **issuer account** (who created the token).
 Lumens are the only asset that *do not* have an issuer account.
 Assets can also have flags associated with them such as ```AUTHORIZATION REQUIRED``` and ```AUTHORIZATION REVOCABLE```.
 These flags allow asset issuers to have more control over their issued assets to adhere with compliance, improve customer security, etc.

-Before we create an asset there's two concepts we should understand first: **anchors** and **trustlines**.
+Before creating an asset there's two concepts that need explaining: **anchors** and **trustlines**.

 ### Anchors (Asset Issuers)

 In simplest terms, anchors are entities that issue assets on Stellar.
 [Anchors](https://github.com/koltenb/awesome-stellar/blob/master/README.md#stellar-asset-issuers-anchors) can range from individuals to commercial banks.
-Generally, anchors take deposits from users and issue those deposits on the Stellar network as credit.
+Generally, anchors take deposits from users and issue those deposits on the Stellar network as a token (or a credit).
 For example, I can deposit $100 in to [AnchorUSD](https://www.anchorusd.com/) and receive the equivalent amount of [USD tokens/credit](https://stellar.expert/explorer/public/asset/USD-GDUKMGUGDZQK6YHYA5Z6AY2G4XDSZPSZ3SW5UN3ARVMO6QSRDWP5YLEX) on Stellar.
 When I'm ready to redeem those USD tokens I can withdraw them back in to my bank account through AnchorUSD.

 ### Trustlines